sunnydl/Personal_project/README.md

 ### Technologies I used
 * C for the language
 * Dynamic Queue for the Data Structure
-* C String manipulation for managing input information of customers
+* I/O Stream for managing input information of customers and output on files

 ### Basic Instruction
 ##### Open Git Bash and go to the directory where you place all the files for this project